-So, after we had been dating in secret for awhile (over two years), our relationship got pretty serious.
+So, after we had been dating in secret for awhile (over two years), our relationship evolved into something serious.
 We loved being with each other every second that we could be.
 We had so much fun together, we had the best talks, we related to each other in so many ways.
 We knew that we wanted to get married someday (Kris had already bought my ring).
 We knew it was getting to the point where we needed to tell our families.
 We would talk about how we wanted to tell them and what that would look like.
 We both knew, if we wanted our relationship to grow and become what we hoped it to be, we would have to take the next step and tell people soon.
 But things were so perfect; we didn't see the rush and we didn't want anything or anyone to ruin our bliss.
 And to be honest, we thought everyone had probably assumed we were in a relationship by now.

 In my "ABOUT" section you can read about how I ended up having to tell my mom and stepdad.
 Not the most ideal coming out story, but it ended up being okay.
 I truly thought I would never see some of my family members ever again.
 I knew a lot of my siblings were mildly (or not so mildly) homophobic.
 This broke my heart and made me terribly sad, but I knew that I couldn't hide or pretend anymore.
 It was time to be the true me, like it or not.